 Options and entitlements - academic and professional staff

-- Maternity leave consists of 52 weeks leave which consists of components of full pay and half pay.
+- Parental leave consists of 52 weeks leave which consists of components of full pay and half pay for a staff member who is the primary carer of a child after birth.
 Staff may then apply to extend this leave with other leave entitlements for a period of 104 weeks in total.
-Further information on maternity leave entitlements can be found in the Enterprise Agreements.
+Further information on parental leave entitlements can be found in the Supporting Parents Toolkit or the Enterprise Agreements.

 - Adoption leave for a staff member who adopts and becomes the full time carer for a child is entitled to 52 weeks of adoption leave which consists of components of full pay and half pay.
 Staff may then request to extend this leave with other leave entitlements up to a period of 104 weeks in total.
 Further information on adoption leave entitlements can be found in the Enterprise Agreements.